mikrosk/led_blur/README.txt

 - one version for little and big endian pixel format
 - demo can be exited when running in fullscreen GEM
 - fixed a crash if SDL couldn't be initialised
+- fixed 16bpp rendering in GEM on SuperVidel

 lb.tos: Atari (68020+FPU) version.
 lb_fb.tos: FireBee version.